-Search algorithms in artificial intelligence have significantly evolved, demonstrating superhuman performance in games such as Chess, Go [25], Poker [4], Skat [10], and Contract Bridge[2].
-Perfect information games, like Chess and Go, where all information is available, have been extensively studied, allowing algorithms to surpass human professionals [25-27].
-In contrast, imperfect information games, including Poker, Skat, and Bridge, where some information is hidden, have been less studied, with only a few algorithms capable of outperforming professional human players [4].
+Search algorithms in artificial intelligence have significantly evolved, demonstrating superhuman performance in games such as Chess, Go [1], Poker [2], Skat [3], and Contract Bridge [4].
+Perfect information games, like Chess and Go, where all information is available, have been extensively studied, allowing algorithms to surpass human professionals [1], [5], [6].
+In contrast, imperfect information games, including Poker, Skat, and Bridge, where some information is hidden, have been less studied, with only a few algorithms capable of outperforming professional human players [2].

-In imperfect information games, two commonly used search methods are regret-based approaches, which excel in Poker and are theoretically convergent but slower [15, 19, 28], and determinization-based methods, considered state-of-the-art in various trick-taking card games, offering scalability but lacking theoretical guarantees [7, 8, 10, 17].
-In recent years, both methods have incorporated neural networks to enhance performance and facilitate scalability on large games [4, 11, 18, 23, 30].
+In imperfect information games, two commonly used search methods are regret-based approaches, which excel in Poker and are theoretically convergent but slower [7]-[9], and determinization-based methods, considered state-of-the-art in various trick-taking card games, offering scalability but lacking theoretical guarantees [3], [10]-[12].
+In recent years, both methods have incorporated neural networks to enhance performance and facilitate scalability on large games [2], [13]-[16].

-Determinization-based algorithms operate by sampling hidden information based on current knowledge and utilizing a perfect information leaf evaluator to predict game outcomes under perfect information assumptions.
-These algorithms achieve state-ofthe-art performance, primarily due to their efficient utilization in the perfect information perspective, which is inherently simpler than solving the problem from an imperfect information standpoint.
-Despite their state-of-the-art performance, determinizationbased algorithms face challenges, notably encountering 'strategy fusion' [9, 17].
+Determinization-based algorithms, like PIMC, operate by sampling hidden information based on current knowledge and using a perfect information leaf evaluator to predict game outcomes under perfect information assumptions.
+These algorithms achieve state-of-the-art performance because solving problems with perfect information is inherently simpler than dealing with imperfect information.
+Despite their state-of-the-art performance, determinization-based algorithms face challenges, notably encountering 'strategy fusion' [10], [17].
 This challenge arises from the use of the perfect information leaf evaluator, which independently solves each possible world without considering the uncertainties induced by games with imperfect information.

-Within determinization-based algorithms, Perfect Information Monte Carlo (PIMC) [17] is particularly susceptible to strategy fusion due to its early usage on the perfect information leaf evaluator in decision-making.
-In our study, we address this challenge by postponing the leaf evaluator until a depth d, alleviating the impact of strategy fusion.
+Within determinization-based algorithms, Perfect Information Monte Carlo (PIMC) [10] is particularly susceptible to strategy fusion due to its early usage on the perfect information leaf evaluator in decision-making.
+Our study addresses this challenge by postponing the leaf evaluator until a depth d, which mitigates the impact of strategy fusion.
 The act of postponing the perfect information leaf evaluator at a depth of d introduces new considerations, specifically, it prompts the need for alternative strategies to reason from step 1 to step d.
-We enhance our research by formally defining the problem of strategy fusion and showing that in the worst case, increasing the depth d does not increase the strategy fusion, and in every case, there exists a depth d such that the strategy fusion is strictly reduced.
-More than that, for finite games, there exists a depth d such that reasoning up to it allows the removal of the problem of strategy fusion.
+We formally define the problem of strategy fusion, demonstrating that, in the worst case, increasing depth d does not exacerbate strategy fusion, and in every case, there exists a depth d that strictly reduces it.
+For finite games, there is a depth d that eliminates strategy fusion entirely.

-Section 2 delves into notation and provides a detailed explanation of determinization-based algorithms, specifically addressing PIMC and the challenge of strategy fusion.
-Section 3 introduces Extended PIMC, an algorithm that takes into account our idea of postponing the leaf evaluator at depth d.
-Our implementation operates online and without a significant initial cost, ensuring smooth deployment across diverse games or within the broader scope of General Game Playing [24].
+Section II covers notation and a detailed explanation of determinization-based algorithms, specifically addressing PIMC and the strategy fusion challenge.
+Section III introduces Extended PIMC, incorporating our idea of postponing the leaf evaluator at depth d, which operates online without significant initial costs, making it suitable for diverse games or General Game Playing [18].
 It is noteworthy that, like other modern determinization algorithms, there exists the potential to integrate neural networks for enhanced performance.
-Section 4 presents the theoretical results obtained when increasing the depth d on determinisation-based algorithms.
-Section 5 presents experimental findings across various games, some with a minimal impact on the strategy fusion problem and others with a more pronounced effect.
-Our observations indicate that, particularly in cases with significant strategy fusion, deeper reasoning enhances performance, surpassing other state-of-the-art methods.
-Section 6 provides an overview of related research and finaly, Section 7 summarizes our contributions and outlines avenues for future research.
+Section IV presents the theoretical results of increasing depth d in determinization-based algorithms.
+Section V showcases experimental findings across various games, highlighting cases with significant strategy fusion where deeper reasoning improves performance beyond other state-of-the-art methods.
+Section VI reviews related research, and Section VII summarizes our contributions and future research directions.